Watch Conor McGregor Attacked By Zubaira Tukhugov In Violent Octagon Brawl After Tap Out To Khabib Nurmagomedo

 — 7 (@dr7n_) October 7, 2018

-UFC President Dana White said after the brawl that three members of Khabib’s team had been arrested and taken to a nearby jail, according to MMATorch.com founder Wade Keller, on his Twitter feed.
+UFC President Dana White said after the brawl that three members of Khabib’s team had been arrested and taken to a nearby jail, according to MMATorch founder Wade Keller on his Twitter feed.